-Appendix 4 - Lettings Quotas

-- 1.1 NB: These letting quotas are predominantly used when new affordable housing is built in Monmouthshire to ensure a cohesive and sustainable community: - 1.2 When new affordable housing is built in rural areas/villages in Monmouthshire, the Rural Allocation Policy will be used to influence the allocation of social housing, intermediate rent housing and low cost home ownership housing.
-See Appendix 1 and Appendix 11 for further details. - 1.3 When developing new affordable housing in non-rural areas and over 4 units the Homesearch partners will use quotas to determine the distribution of allocations by application type, to help support sustainable communities.
-Once all Emergency Band applicants are exhausted from the shortlist, 50% of properties will be allocated to Band 1, and 25% to Bands 2 and 3 respectively.
-NB: If more than 25% is allocated to Emergency Band applicants, this will result in a corresponding reduction to the 50% Band 2 quota. - 2.1 NB: the below quotas are not applied at the moment.
-This is reviewed at quarterly operational Homesearch subgroup meetings.
-If reintroduced the percentage to each group would be reconsidered (below is for general quidance only). - 2.2 Section 24 in the main Homesearch Policy explains what Lettings Quotas are.
-Categories of Homesearch applicants that quotas may be applied to as a proportion of lettings are: - a) Applicants seeking new social housing in Monmouthshire who are in housing need (Excluding homeless households) - b) Homeless applicants owed a full duty by MCC under Section 75 of the Housing (Wales) Act 2014 (Band 1), including those owed a duty under Section 66 or 73 of the Housing (Wales) Act 2014 (Band 2) - c) Contract-holders transferring between community landlord occupation contracts in Monmouthshire
+- 1. Lettings quotas - 1.1.
+Lettings quotas are not applied at the moment, these are reviewed at quarterly operational Homesearch Partnership meetings and can be reintroduced if agreed by the Partnership and the Strategic Housing Manager. - 1.2.
+Lettings quotas are described in Section 3.16 of the main Homesearch Policy.
+Categories of Homesearch applicants that quotas may be applied to as a proportion of lettings are:

+a) Applicants seeking new social housing in Monmouthshire who are in housing need (excluding homeless households)

+b) Homeless applicants owed a full duty by MCC under Section 75 of the Housing (Wales) Act 2014 (Band 1), including those owed a duty under Section 66 or 73 of the Housing (Wales) Act 2014 (Band 2)

+c) Contract-holders transferring between community landlord occupation contracts in Monmouthshire